RedisJSON/jsonpath_rs/README.md

 [![Forum](https://img.shields.io/badge/Forum-RedisJSON-blue)](https://forum.redislabs.com/c/modules/redisjson)
 [![Discord](https://img.shields.io/discord/697882427875393627?style=flat-square)](https://discord.gg/QUkjSsk)

 A JSONPath library for rust.
-The idea behind this library is that it can operate on any json representation as long as it implements the [`SelectValue`](src/select_value.rs) triat.
+The idea behind this library is that it can operate on any json representation as long as it implements the [`SelectValue`](src/select_value.rs) trait.
 The library has an implementation for [serde_json value](https://docs.serde.rs/serde_json/value/enum.Value.html) and [ivalue](https://docs.rs/tch/0.1.1/tch/enum.IValue.html).

 ### Getting Started
 Add the following to your cargo.toml